cristianoliveira/distributex/README.md

 ## Why?

 I wanted to understand how much I could stretch the idea and how hard would be to have micro frontends and services using HTMX.
-Spoiler alert, it's surprisingly easy, and almost no js involved.
+Spoiler alert, it's surprisingly easy due to [HATEOAS](https://htmx.org/essays/hateoas/).

 ## Main goals